Skip to content

 Signature helpThe active parameter of the call being typed, triggered on ( and ,.
 Covers named callees and value-receiver methods.

-Code lensA reference-count lens above each top-level definition, clickable to peek the references.
+Code lensA reference-count lens above each top-level definition, clickable to peek the references, plus a “Show Sequence” lens above every handler.

 Call hierarchyIncoming and outgoing calls over the binding index’s call graph.